rdtriggs/Stashy.UI/README.md

 # Stashy

-> A simple, private cryptocurrency portfolio tracker.
+> A free and private cryptocurrency portfolio tracker.

 ## Build Setup